xhd2015/arc-orm/README.md

-# ormx
+# arc-orm

-A type-safe SQL query builder for Go with compile-time type checking.
+A feature rich type-safe SQL query builder for Go with compile-time type checking.

+With a simple ORM binding model generator.

 ## Features